Atlas975/Notes/ProgramLanguages/SQL/SQL_Joins.md

 ## EXISTS operator
 - Checks if a subquery returns any rows.
-If the subquery returns at least one row, the EXISTS operator returns true, and if the subquery returns no rows, the EXISTS operator returns false.
+Returns rows only where the subquery returns True
 ```sql
 SELECT * FROM employees WHERE EXISTS (
     SELECT * FROM salaries WHERE salaries.employee_id = employees.id